philipwindeyer/dotfiles/macos/README.md

 ## TODO

-- Install PWAs from Safari (i.e. "Add to Dock") - can this be automated?
 - Add apps (ordered) to Dock
 - Script trackpad and display settings (manually described above)
 - Uncomment and invoke final settings fns in setup.sh